vekselman/docker-series/README.md

 ## Source code of changes you can find in
 https://github.com/vekselman/docker-series/tree/docker-series-continuous-integration-jenkins-end

-## Two main changes ware made to be able to run the build
+## Three main changes ware made to be able to run the build

 ### 1. In Dockerfiles
 Change from: